 * This document is a VA-21-4142 and is included at the end of the VA 21-526 form.back to the top

 After the VA receives an Application for Disability Compensation, it sends a confirmation letter to the veteran outlining what was received.
 If the veteran has not provided a detailed exposure history, the VA will ask him about his exposures.
-Our Veterans Department can assist you in writing a detailed exposure summary that will provide the VA with all the answers it needs to understand your exposure history.
 For asbestos cancers, a medical exam is typically not required.
 Medical records diagnosing those cancers are often sufficient.back to the top

 Yes.
 If you receive a letter from the VA that says your claim was denied, you can appeal the decision.
 You have one year from the date you received the decision letter to file an appeal.
 In most cases, you need to file a Notice of Disagreement (NOD) with the VA.
 Once you fill out the NOD form, you can mail it to the address on the decision letter notice or take it to your local VA regional office.back to the top